Hot Off the Press: Advocacy News

 Over 100 leading advocacy groups demand Congress address lack of COVID-19 testing in nation’s underserved communities.

-Authored by Dr. Sherita Golden (ADA Board Member) and CEO, Tracey D. Brown.
+Authored by Dr. Sherita Golden (ADA Board Member) and former CEO, Tracey D. Brown.

 The Cost of Diabetes

 The national cost of diabetes in the U.S. has risen to $327 billion in 2017, up from $245 billion in 2012.

 The numbers associated with diabetes make a strong case for devoting more resources to finding a cure.